llsoftsec/llsoftsecbook/book.md

 developments in this area, compiler developers are likely to encounter some of these issues over the course of their careers.
 This chapter aims to serve as an introduction to this area.
-We start with a discussion of exploitation primitives, which can be useful when discussing threat models \todo{Discuss threat models elsewhere in book and refer to that section here}.
+We start with a discussion of exploitation primitives, which can be useful when analyzing threat models \todo{Discuss threat models elsewhere in book and refer to that section here}.
 We then continue with a more detailed discussion of the various types of vulnerabilities, along with their mitigations, presented in a rough